MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ```

 If there's no required logic to perform, like setting defaults based on the operating system, you
 don't need to write any code in the constructor.
-For example, the default constructor for
+The following example shows a minimal definition
-`MyDscResource` could be implemented as minimally as this:
+for the default constructor:

 ```powershell
 MyDscResource() {}
 ```

-If `MyDscResource` needed to set the default value of a **Format** property based on the operating
+You can add code to the constructor to set default values for properties of your class.
+For example,
-system, defaulting to JSON for Windows and YAML for others, that could be implemented like this:
+you may want to set a value based on the target operating system:

 ```powershell
 MyDscResource() {